pdelho/SpringMVC/README.md

 # New Features!

   - Bootsrap framework
-  - Navbar template
   - Small issues with context application in local/remote fixed
-  - .bat to set remote environment
   - Index page completed
+  - Some jQuery exercises included

 You can also:
   - Read information about Groefnia, an ~~imaginary~~ amazing country of Europe
-  - Register as a Gorefnish citizen, read, update or delete your information ([CRUD] functionalities in a persistant database)
+  - Register as a Gorefnish citizen, read, update or delete your information ([CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) functionalities in a persistant database)
   - Send a form to contact me or know where do I live
   - Visit other cool websites